Peter Bell (footballer, born 1976): Playing statistics

-Post player career
+Post-player career

 Bell was educated at the University of Western Australia, where he obtained a Bachelor of Laws.

-In 2013, Bell joined radio broadcaster 6PR as host of the afternoon slot, alongside his match day special comments for AFL games on the station.
+In 2013, Bell joined radio broadcaster 6PR as host of the afternoon slot, alongside his match-day special comments for AFL games on the station.
 In 2016, he moved to ABC Radio Perth to host the weekday breakfast program.
 He also did some AFL coverage for the Seven Network.

-In September 2018, Bell was appointed general manager of the Fremantle Football Club, and resigned from his radio and television roles.
+In September 2018, Bell was appointed general manager of the Fremantle Football Club, and he resigned from his radio and television roles.